Pravargav/lifeStyle/TriggerHealth.md

 # -> Don’t waste time on mid-range phones.
 Work hard, earn well, and buy what you want.
 Aim for top-tier models—phones and cars are status symbols today.

 # -> With allergies and asthma, choose hygienic food from trusted brands like KFC and Burger King.
 To afford quality, focus on earning and financial growth.

+# -> Stop watching a youtube romantic videos/ seducing crime stories strictly at your first thought.At second thought it's difficult to stop sex/romantic videos.At third or fourth level of sex videos your mind will be directed to telegram porn videos.
+It's most difficult to control your brain.Later thoughts are useless and controlling is impossible.